vasilakisfil/microtypes.info/content/http.md

 >

-In fact, from the beginnings of HTTP (since [RFC 2068](https://tools.ietf.org/html/rfc2068#section-12.2), published in 1997), the protocol allowed another negotiation type: agent-driven or reactive content negotiation negotiation, that matches very well our introspective concept.
+In fact, from the beginnings of HTTP (since [RFC 2068](https://tools.ietf.org/html/rfc2068#section-12.2), published in 1997), the protocol allowed another negotiation type: agent-driven or reactive content negotiation, that matches very well our discovery concept.
 As [RFC 7231](https://tools.ietf.org/html/rfc7231) notes, in reactive content negotiation the server provides a list of options to the client to choose from.